 - Genetics - varicose veins often run in families.

-- Overweight/obesity - overweight or obese people have a significantly higher risk of developing varicose veins.
+- Obesity - overweight or obese people have a significantly higher risk of developing varicose veins.

 - Age - the older we get, the more likely we are to develop varicose veins due to general wear and tear on vein valves.